How Does Pipe Relining Work?

 Once the two customised parts are ready for installation, the liner is soaked in high-quality epoxy resin, while the bladder is placed within the pipe in an uninflated form.

 At this point, the professionals attach a rope to both ends of the liner.
-It is then used for pulling the liner in the correct position within the pipe with the help of some access points.
+They then pull the liner into the correct position within the pipe with the help of some access points.

 A drain camera is also utilised to ensure that the positioning is perfect.
 Next, they inflate the bladder, and the air blows out the liner to help it seal on the inner lining of the original pipe.